 Tweeted pictures of the guns later used in the mosque attacks showing guns covered in white lettering, featuring the names of others who had committed race- or religion-based killings; Cyrillic, Armenian and Georgian references to historical figures and events; and the phrase: „Here’s Your Migration Compact“.
 The number „14“ was written on the side of the rifle as well, a reference to the „fourteen words“, a white supremacist mantra.
 Tarrant wrote on his arms and munitions:

-„Twitter has rigorous processes and a dedicated team in place for managing exigent and emergency situations such as this,“ Twitter said.
-Footage of the massacre was also copied and uploaded on YouTube. „Please know we are working vigilantly to remove any violent footage“, YouTube tweeted after the massacre.
+A social media company said it „has rigorous processes and a dedicated team in place for managing exigent and emergency situations such as this,“ the company said.
+Footage of the massacre was also copied and uploaded on a video platform. „Please know we are working vigilantly to remove any violent footage“, the platform said after the massacre.

 In his manifesto „The Great Replacement“, 75 pages, published on March 14, Tarrant writes about the German chancellor: „Merkel, the mother of all things anti-white and anti-germanic, is top of the list.
 Few have done more to damage and racially cleanse Europe of its people.“

 Tarrant smears the Turkish President Recep Tayyip Erdoğan in his manifesto: „Erdoğan, the leader of one of the oldest enemies of our people, and the leader of the largest islamic group within Europe.
 This warlord must bleed his last, whilst he visits his ethnic soldiers currently occupying Europe.
 His death will also drive a wedge between the Turk invaders currently occupying our lands and the ethnic European people whilst simultaneously weakening Turkeys hold on the region, removing a prime enemy of Russia and destabilizing and fracturing NATO.
 KILL ERDOĞAN.“